Annotum/Annotum/alpha-release-notes.md

 ## About this version

-Annotum Alpha is the initial release version of the Annotum WordPress theme.
+Annotum Alpha is a pre-release version of the Annotum WordPress theme.
 It may contain bugs and should not be used for a production system.

 Please note that certain sigificant pieces of functionality, in particular the authoring tools, conformance with document structure, and the import/export of XML are not implemented in this Alpha release.
 The workflow elements are *mostly* implemented but some gaps remain.

-> Note: because full equation support is not yet implemented in Annotum, you may want to enable the WordPress JetPack plugin set to take advantage of its built-in LaTeX equation rendering.

 You will need a functioning installation of WordPress to use Annotum -- on your own server or on a managed hosting service that allows you to install themes and plugins.

+> ### Notes:

-> It is recommended that you install Annotum Alpha in a new, empty, test WordPress installation.
+> * It is recommended that you install Annotum Alpha in a new, empty, test WordPress installation.
+> * Annotum alpha has been tested with WordPress 3.1.3.
+Other versions *may* also work.
+> * Because full equation support is not yet implemented in Annotum, you may want to enable the WordPress JetPack plugin set to take advantage of its built-in LaTeX equation rendering.

 ## Obtaining the code